zimmertr/Kubernetes-Manifests/core/README.md

 ### Kubelet CSR Approver

 Cilium will not be completely ready until you approve the necessary Certificate Signing Requests.
 This can be done manually with `kubectl certificate approve`, or you can use [Kubelet CSR Approver](https://github.com/postfinance/kubelet-csr-approver).
-You may need to modify `.Values.providerRegex` according to your Kubernetes node hostnames.

 ```bash
 kubectl kustomize --enable-helm kubelet-csr-approver | kubectl apply -f-